Purchase Option #2: Order Amazon Color Paperback VersionPrice: $15.29 (fluctuates based on market conditions)

 About the author:Gary Joe Wolff is a Tokyo-based corporate communications consultant, university professor, and all-round nice guy.
 From Houston, Texas, USA, Gary earned a master's degree in civil engineering from the University of Texas and worked 12 years as a registered professional transportation engineer before moving to Tokyo in 1991.

 Since then he's been a specialist in intercultural corporate training for Japanese engineers & managers in preparation for their overseas assignments, and has taught at over 80 different companies, schools, and agencies.

-Also, for the past 12 years he has been a part-time lecturer of Science English, Spoken English, and TOEFL/TOEIC Test preparatory classes for electrical engineering, computer science, & agriculture majors in the School of Science and Technology at one of Japan's oldest and most prestigious private universities.
+Also, for the past 16 years he has been a professor of Science English, Spoken English, and TOEFL/TOEIC Test preparatory classes for electrical engineering, computer science, & agriculture majors in the School of Science and Technology at one of Japan's oldest and most prestigious private universities.

 Since his Boy Scout days, Gary has been passionate about the great outdoors, and so in his free time, he tries to get up into the spectacular Japan Alps as often as possible.
-During the past 2 decades, he has scaled all of the highest 29 peaks in Japan and 38 of the tallest 50.
+During the past 25 years, he has scaled all of the highest 29 peaks in Japan and 38 of the tallest 50.

 Atop Mt.
 Jonen-dake (常念岳), Japan's 45th highest mountain

 Click here to order your The View from the Top of Japan Amazon Kindle eBook version.

 Click here to order your The View from the Top of Japan Amazon color paperback version.

 Click here to order your The View from the Top of Japan Smashwords eBook Version.